Wrongful Death – MN Lawyers

 Our wrongful death attorneys represent the families of people who are killed in an accident as a result of another person’s negligence.
 The wrongful death cases our Minnesota lawyers handle most frequently arise out of automobile or motorcycle collisions, but our attorneys also represent families in wrongful death claims that occur from construction accidents, boating accidents, medical mistakes and product defects.
 It is important that you find an experienced wrongful death lawyer to represent you and your family, but it is also important to find a firm that is not so big you will get lost in the shuffle of too many cases and where they cannot take the time to understand what you are going through.

 WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM?

 Minnesota law allows the family members of the deceased to bring a wrongful death claim and obtain compensation for the loss of their loved one.
 (For more information on the loss of a child, see Compensation for Child Killed in Accident).
 The family members who can potentially recover in a wrongful death case are those that are defined as “next of kin” if the deceased had died without a will.
 A court will ultimately decide who are the next of kin, but generally this could include any relative descending from any of the deceased person’s grandparents (for example, uncles, aunts, cousins, etc.), plus a spouse and adopted children.
 An unmarried boyfriend or girlfriend cannot be included even if engaged to be married or living together like a married couple.
-Our wrongful death lawyers can help you through the process of notifying family members of their potential claim and explaining their rights to them.
+When you call our office, a wrongful death lawyer will help you through the process of notifying family members of their potential claim and explaining their rights to them.